Bhujangasana is one of the Hatha Yoga Poses found mentioned in medieval Hatha Yoga Texts like Hatha Yoga Pradipika and Gheranda Samhita.

-Upper chest, shoulder joints and Neck joints will open and they become more flexible.
+- Moreover, the upper chest, shoulder joints, and Neck joints will open and they become more flexible.

-Cobra Pose helps the conditions like lower back pain and Sciatica Pain.
+- Also, Cobra Pose helps in conditions like lower back pain and sciatica pain and improves spine health.

-It stimulates the abdominal organs like kidney, lever, and pancreas and thereby their functions will improve.
+- It stimulates the abdominal organs like the kidney, liver, and pancreas, and thereby their functions will improve.

-This Pose tones up adrenal and thyroid glands and improve their fuctions.
+- This Pose tones up adrenal and thyroid glands and improves their functions.

-The muscles around stomach, spine, and lower back become more flexible.
+- Furthermore, the muscles around the stomach, spine, and lower back become more flexible.

-It stimulates the ovary and uterus and prevents menstrual disorders and urinary track disorders.
+- It stimulates the ovary and uterus and prevents menstrual disorders and urinary tract disorders.

-It helps in the functioning of the lungs and prevents Interstitial Lung Disease (ILD).
+- Also, it helps in the functioning of the lungs and prevents Interstitial Lung Disease (ILD).

-This pose burns the extra belly fat.
-It helps in weight management.
-This pose increases the metabolic rate and thereby it results in a decrease in blood glucose, cholesterol, nitrogen in urine and increase in blood protein.
+- This pose burns the extra belly fat.
+Hence, it helps in weight management.
+This pose increases the metabolic rate.
+And thereby it results in a decrease in blood glucose, cholesterol, nitrogen in urine, and an increase in blood protein.
 This helps in conditions like diabetes and cardiovascular diseases.

-It drives stress and anxiety away.
-It provides relaxation and rest to the body and mind.
-By this, it helps in the conditions like insomnia and Hypertension.
+- It drives stress and anxiety away.
+It provides relaxation and also the rest of the body and mind.
+By this, it helps in conditions like insomnia and High Blood Pressure.